gkarwchan/react-webpack-hmr-tutorial/lesson-3/README.md

 # Lesson 3:

-## Rebuild webpack in a full stack applicaation
+## Rebuild client code using webpack in a full stack application

 ## Description:
 If we are building a full-stack application, then we don't have the luxury to use webpack-dev-server, so we have to depend on ourselves to build this HMR features.